RakhithJK/OfficeDev-teams-toolkit-wiki/How-to-enable-Single-Sign-on-in-Teams-Toolkit-for-Visual-Studio.md

       }
     ]
     ```
-   3. "name": Replace the value with your expected AAD app name.
+   3. "name": Replace the value with your expected Microsoft Entra app name.

 2. Update Teams app manifest.
 Open your Teams app manifest file, add a `WebApplicationInfo` object with the value of your SSO app.[HelpLink.](https://learn.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema#webapplicationinfo)